Aosana/Brii/README.md

 1. Create a folder for the List at the root of your drive (like the Wabbajack folder) called "Brii"
 2. Go back to your drive, and create a new folder, called "Wabbajack Downloads Folder".
 This specific folder can be on a different drive if you wish!
 3. Download the latest release of `Brii` from the Github
-4. Select the created folder in step 1 as your installation folder
+4. Select the created folder in Step 1 as your installation folder
-5. Select the created folder in step 2 as your downloads folder
+5. Select the created folder in Step 2 as your downloads folder
 6. Click the Go/Begin button and wait for Wabbajack to finish

 ### Problems With Wabbajack